daniel10012/bitinsight/README.md

 Flagged addresses are obtained by scrapping the OFAC SDN list and using the API of Bitcoinabuse.com.

-They are formatted in a unified schema and imported in a CSV of about 600,000 rows.
+They are concatenated in a unified schema in a panda dataframe of about 600,000 rows.